raghuboosetty/phone_number_to_word_map/README.md

 * refresh_dictonary_json: boolean (default: false)<br>
   To refresh the JSON file whenever a dictonary is upated.
 This is one time operation.
 Setting the flag to true will update the JSON or if the file is missing then it will create a new one
 * phone_number: integer/string (default: 0)<br>
   It can be given as an input param or can be given via console.
-When no input is given or when a wrong input is given the console will prompt for input.
+When no input is given the console will prompt for input again until some input is given.
+  When an incorrect input is given(either more or less than 10 digit or with 1s and 0s), then it will raise an `InvalidPhoneError` exception